Sheryll Murray: Parliamentary career

+At the snap 2017 general election, Murray was again re-elected with an increased vote share of 55.4% and an increased majority of 17,443.
 After her re-election, Murray called for greater regulation of social media content and protection of MPs from intimidation after stating that during the campaign she was personally subjected to sustained abuse from users on social media.

 On 15 November 2018, Murray submitted a letter of no confidence in Theresa May's leadership.
-The next month, Murray claimed she would vote against the Prime Minister in the Conservative no confidence vote.
-As the vote is conducted through secret ballot, this cannot be confirmed.
+The next month, Murray said she would vote against the Prime Minister in the Conservative no confidence vote.

-In the House of Commons she sits on the Environment, Food and Rural Affairs Committee.
+In the House of Commons she sits on the Environment, Food and Rural Affairs Select Committee.
 She has previously sat on the Environmental Audit Committee.
 Her main policy interests are the environment and tourism; she has campaigned on fisheries issues as a spokesperson for Save Britain's Fish and is a member of the Fishermen's Association.

+At the 2019 general election, Murray was again re-elected with an increased vote share of 59.3% and an increased majority of 20,971.

 On 10 March 2021, she took the opportunity of a Prime Minister's Question to suggest that British people should take advantage of Brexit to eat more British-caught fish.

 In March 2022, Murray called for the creation of a national 'Margaret Thatcher Day', which was endorsed by minister Kemi Badenoch.

 On 11 July 2022, Murray lost her position as executive member of the Conservatives’ 1922 Committee.
 She had held the position for 10 years.

 Murray publicly called for the resignation of Prime Minister Liz Truss on 20 October 2022.
 She also said she had submitted a letter of no confidence in Truss's leadership.

+In February 2024, Murray was re-selected as the Conservative candidate for South East Cornwall at the 2024 general election.

+At the 2024 General Election she lost her seat to the Labour Candidate.

 Personal life

-Her first marriage was to Jon Whitehall, a geologist.
-They divorced after seven years.
+Sheryll Murray's first marriage was to Jon Whitehall, a geologist, but the marriage ended after seven years.
 Murray then married trawlerman Neil Murray, who died in a fishing accident on 24 March 2011.
 A search by local fishermen and the emergency services discovered his body on board his boat Our Boy Andrew.
 Murray has one daughter and one son.
 Her daughter Sally from her first marriage is an officer in the Royal Navy.
 Her son Andrew from her second marriage works in marine electronics.
 Her long-term partner since 2013 was her campaign manager and office manager Robert Davidson.
 They were married in March 2019 in the House of Commons.

 Murray employs her husband as her Office Manager on a salary up to £40,000.
-The practice of MPs employing family members has been criticised by some sections of the media, on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Murray's employment of her husband is lawful.